OutSystems/docs-howtos/src/dev-faqs/automate-container-deployment-jenkins-lifetime/faq.md

 ## Introduction

-The following guide provides a step-by-step description of how to automate the deployment of OutSystems Applications to containers using an automation server such as [Jenkins](https://jenkins.io/) and the LifeTime Deployment API.
+The following guide provides a step-by-step description of how to automate the deployment of OutSystems Applications to containers using an automation server such as [Jenkins](https://jenkins.io/) and the LifeTime API.

-Please refer to the API [documentation](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/LifeTime_Deployment_API) to familiarize yourself with the concepts of Environments, Applications, Deployment Zones and Deployment Plans mentioned extensively throughout this guide.
-To authenticate any request to the Deployment API, you will need to generate an Authentication Token (for a LifeTime Service Account), as explained [here](<https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/LifeTime_Deployment_API/REST_API_Authentication>).
+Please refer to the API [documentation](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/LifeTime_API_v2) to familiarize yourself with the concepts of Environments, Applications, Deployment Zones and Deployment Plans mentioned extensively throughout this guide.
+To authenticate any request to the LifeTime API, you will need to generate an Authentication Token (for a LifeTime Service Account), as explained [here](<https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/LifeTime_API_v2/REST_API_Authentication>).

 ## Prerequisites